sitegeist/Sitegeist.Lazybones/README.md

 ### `Sitegeist.Lazybones:Picture`

-Render apicture`-tag with various sources.
+Render a picture-tag with various sources.

 This prototype is a drop in replacement for `Sitegeist.Kaleidoscope:Picture` with optional props to control the lazy loading.